tammet/jsfol/README.md

 was as defined in the current specification: objects/maps can be nested in the the logical formula.

+Both the value of the `"@logic"` key and values of ordinary property keys may contain free variables.
 The free variables occurring in the value of the `"@logic"` key and/or elsewhere in the same top-level list element have the whole element as its scope.

 The following example demonstrates a simple use of `"@logic"` along with the convenience operator `if ... then ...` and the `"@question"`